aiven/aiven-operator/docs/test-end-to-end.md

 - Installed [`avn`](https://github.com/aiven/aiven-client#install-from-pypi)
 - Installed [`kafkacat`](https://github.com/edenhill/kcat)
 - Installed [`psql`](https://www.postgresql.org/docs/10/app-psql.html)
-- A k8s context that points to a cluster that has the `aiven-kubernetes-operator` and `cert-manager` installed
+- A k8s context that points to a cluster that has the `aiven-operator` and `cert-manager` installed
 - An [aiven](https://aiven.io/) account that has access to a project named `aiven-ci-kubernetes-operator`

 ## Usage